EasyFarm/EasyFarm/Documentation/healing.md

 To adjust the health range in which the healing spell should be used, you'll need to do the following:

 1. **Right-click** on the action.
+2. Select **Player Options**
 2. Adjust the **Health** slider's ticks to set the range when this action should be triggered.

 *The healing spell will be used when the player's health is within the range set.*

 ![](images/healing.png)